 Released too on the night, a limited edition version of the book.
 Complete with screen printed dust jacket from fellow artist Boo Who it was proving popular with many of the artists being asked to sign their works within it.
 Just for a moment themselves becoming the types of celebrity all too often seen on the streets of Chelsea.

 Well on it’s way to becoming a sell out show, Cash is King is a truly collaborative effort.
 A coming together of artists from around the World.
 Many of the pieces in the book have special meaning and many tell their own story.
 They are testament to the combined efforts of Reichardt and Osborne and everyone who worked with them.
 Cash might be King but with this show, so too is Art itself!

-Cash is King is the book of defaced banknotes from Carrie Reichardt and Bob Osborne. it features a selection of artists works from across the art scene and can be bought from the Rebel Not Taken website here.
-The exhibition at the Saatchi Gallery in Chelsea opened on 30 August 2018 and runs until 7 September 2018.
-After that part of the exhibition will form part of the British Art Fair which runs at the Saatchi from 20-23 September 2018.
+Cash is King is the book of defaced banknotes from Carrie Reichardt and Bob Osborne.
+It features a selection of artists works from across the art scene and can be bought from the Rebel Not Taken website.
+The exhibition at the Saatchi Gallery in Chelsea opened on 30 August 2018 and closed on 7 September 2018.
 You can read our book review of ‘Cash is King’ here.